Jesus de Vega by Yoten Atelier

-I am a multimedia artist working through dance, sound, and atmosphere.
-My practice explores how subtle, suggestive information—delivered through body and sound—can awaken something deep within the viewer: igniting imagination, memory, sensation, or dream.
-My aim is to move you—inside and outside of the skin.
+I am a multimedia artist working with dance, sound, and perception.
+I’m interested in how subtle sensory suggestions—shared through the body and through sound—can awaken something in the viewer: stirring imagination, memory, and sensation, and inviting movement through rhythm.

 Sound has fascinated me since childhood.
 I played with cassettes, synths, and voice recordings—treating sound as a physical, malleable material, much like movement.